-Locally common in some parts of southern England, otherwise local to very local across much of the rest of the British Isles.
+Locally common in some parts of southern England and the central highlands of Scotland, otherwise local to very local across much of the rest of the British Isles.
 Apparently absent from the Outer Hebrides and Northern Isles.

 Foodplant and Larval Feeding Signs

-Mosses (species unknown).
-The larva is undescribed but is reported to feed on mosses at the base of trees.
-It may also be associated with mosses on the ground as the moth has been found in areas away from trees.
+Mosses (species unspecified).
+The larva is undescribed but has been found in moss at the base of a tree; may also be associated with mosses away from trees.